LOADING

 Tenryu-ji Celadon

-Tenryu-ji celadon is celadon porcelain that was fired in the longquan kiln between the late yuan period and the middle of the ming period.
+Tenryu-ji celadon is celadon that was fired in the longquan kiln between the end yuan dynasty and the early ming dynasty.
 The name comes from the fact that a large amount of this kind of celadon was shipped on the trade ship “Tenryu-ji Ship” under the guise of building tenryu-ji during the period of the northern and southern courts.
 There is also a theory that the name comes from the ukibotande incense burner that Muso Soseki brought to tenryu-ji temple.
 The celadon produced by longquan kiln also grew in size during the yuan dynasty, and is characterized by a thick devitrifying greenish glaze.
 Kinuta celadon was based on a plain design, but tenryu-ji celadon was mass produced in response to the general trend of demanding decoration.
 “Tobi Celadon”, in which iron spots are scattered on the glaze surface, is also a decoration method that characterizes tenryu-ji celadon.

 Kosometsuke